 UAE hiking trails: Hebs village hike in Ras Al Khaimah. // Jebel Jais area in the United Arab Emirates has many great treks scattered over the Hajar mountains.
 One of my recent discoveries is a beautiful trail leading to the ancient Hebs village complex.
 Starting with the man-made stairs at the foothills of the Wadi Bih, this hiking trail in the UAE is very well laid and easy to follow.
 Its starting point is 1.5 hours away from downtown Dubai and is accessible by a sedan car.

 This hiking trail in the UAE is a true hidden gem.
 I would rate this route as one of the best beginners to intermediate level hikes in Ras Al Khaimah, and it is definitely a new favorite.
-My hiking partner and I already went there twice, and I am sure we will be going again on this unforgettable hiking route in the UAE very soon.
+My hiking partner and I have already gone there twice, and I am sure we will be going again on this unforgettable hiking route in the UAE very soon.

 Make sure you get your camera’s battery fully charged because the scenery of Hajar mountains here is one of the best you can find in the UAE.

 RELATED READS: If you are a beginner hiker, or just want to go on an easy but very beautiful trek, you should check my post about other TOP 5 Easy Hikes in the UAE.
 One of the most popular ones is Wadi Shawka Dam to Pools hike which is only 1 hour away from Dubai, and Al Rabi Tower Trail in Khor Fakkan, near Fujeirah.